2sic/2sxc-docs/2sxc Docs Generator/js-code/edit-form/formulas/index.md

 ## Tips and Tricks

-* You can always add a `console.log(data, context);` or similar in your code to see in real time what's being processed.
+1. You can always add a `console.log(data, context);` or similar in your code to see in real time what's being processed.
-* You can also add a line `debugger;` and the browser will stop at this line so you can inspect the variables and watch your code.
+1. You can also add a line `debugger;` and the browser will stop at this line so you can inspect the variables and watch your code.
+1. For now, we strongly recommend to use Formulas as [pure functions](https://en.wikipedia.org/wiki/Pure_function), but with experience the recommendation may change.

 ## Working with `this` _Experimental! ⚠_

 The formula is pre-compiled and executed again and again.
 Because of this, the `this` object will remain the same across all calls.
 As such, you can use it for remembering stuff - like a previous value you may need again.

-Future features
+## Future features

 1. Ability to read other properties of fields - like check if a field is visible
 1. Excel-style formula syntax using `=[Field]`